 court order directing payment of state income tax.

-They are exempt from the prelicensing course, written examination
+NOTE: CROP LINE OF AUTHORITY ONLY are exempt from the prelicensing course, written examination

 and fingerprinting requirements and the continuing education requirements.

 In accordance with the Beason-Hammon Taxpayer and Citizen Protection Act, Alabama is now required to verify the citizenship of ALL APPLICANTS.